felixdanz/DungeonCreator/README.md

 # DungeonCreator

-This project is still a work-in-progress.
+** This project is still a work-in-progress. ** <br/>
-The final goal is to have a tool that can create diverse and interesting dungeons.

-## Current State
+My goal with this project is to get a better understanding on dungeon creation algorithms.

-I'm currently working on the algorithm to create interesting room layouts.
+I'm currently working on implementing a binary space partitioning algorithm to create diverse and interesting dungeons.
+It's developed as a Unity Project for easier visualization.

+## Additional Notes

+Unity Version used: 2020.2.6f1